36 Making decisions

 According to Decision Theory the agent’s final decision is determined by the

-Principle of maximal expected utility
+Principle of maximal expected utility for simple decision problems

 The optimal decision which should be made by the agent is the one having maximal expected utility: